i-VRESSE/workflow-builder/packages/form/README.md

 Will generate a [docs/index.html](docs/index.html).

-The API docs exclude React components, their docs can be seen at [https://i-vresse.github.io/workflow-builder/form/storybook-static/](https://i-vresse.github.io/workflow-builder/form/storybook-static/)
+The API docs exclude React components, the docs for the React components can be seen at [https://i-vresse.github.io/workflow-builder/form/storybook-static/](https://i-vresse.github.io/workflow-builder/form/storybook-static/)

 Or generated locally with